lily-soetebier/517-Soetebier-Coffee/README.md

 ### Region
+![A map of the world with south america, africa, and asisa highlighted to show where coffee is most frequently grown][regions-map]
 While the coffee family originated in Africa, today beans are grown all around the world, but do especially well in the southern hemisphere.
 The individual climates and soil conditions of these regions widen the range of flavors even more than the roast level.
 South American coffees tend to have more nutty, chocolately flavors to start, which are often brought out in the roasting process as discussed before.
 African coffees tend to be much more floral and bright.
 Asian coffees tend to have smokier notes of warm spices.
 For an overview of all the different regions, [click here][regions-overview].

 ## The Brewing
-The method in which a cup of coffee is brewed can determine the flavor, but more importantly it impacts the final texture and mouth feel, AKA body, of the drink.
+![A chart with photos of different coffee brewers][brewing-methods-pic] The method in which a cup of coffee is brewed can determine the flavor, but more importantly it impacts the final texture and mouth feel, AKA body, of the drink.
 There are three main categories of brewing methods, but for more information on specific equiment [click here][brewing-methods].
 ### Drip
 Drip brewing is what is known as a low concentration style of brewing.
 That is to say that the proportion of coffee to water is much smaller than other methods.
 When brewing drip coffee, fine ground beans are placed into a filter and hot water is slowly poured over the top of these grounds and allowed to "drip" thorugh them.